Infant Optics DXR-8 Review

 The main feature that makes Infant Optics unique is the additional lens you can manually place on the camera.
 This "zoom" lens allows for a closer look at the baby, but we aren't sure it is a handy tool unless you use it as a permanent part of the camera so you can place the camera further from your baby for a decrease in EMF exposure.
 Otherwise, we think most parents are unlikely to use it rather than regularly adding and removing it to the camera.
 It certainly isn't something you can do for a better look while the baby is sleeping.

 This monitor offers additional features many parents may want.
-In our experience, only a few are features you'll use regularly, but the others may be something you want "just in case".
-This monitor has a temperature sensor on the camera which is handy for ensuring baby's room is a suitable temperature for avoiding SIDS, but only if the sensor is accurate.
+In our experience, only a few are features you'll use regularly, but the others may be something you want "just in case."
+This monitor has a temperature sensor on the camera, which is handy for ensuring the baby's room is a suitable temperature for avoiding SIDS, but only if the sensor is accurate.
 Our Optics sensor read 73.4 degrees in a nursery that was actually 75.
 This disparity is not the largest in the group, but the lack of accuracy is concerning.

 This monitor also features: